wikimedia/WikiContrib/backend/WikiContrib/Install-linux.md

 ## Creating a virtual environment:

 Virtual environment isolates the entire project.
 The packages used by different projects will be different and few packages used in a project might not be compatible with another one.
-So, using virtual environment sets up packages individually to each project.
+So, using a virtual environment sets up packages individually for each project.

 One way to create virtual environments in python is using [virtualenv tool](https://pypi.org/project/virtualenv/).

 First Install python3, type the following commands inside `backend` directory
 ```commandline
 sudo apt-get install python3
 ```